 Ezekiel 28:15-19 (HCSB) — 15 From the day you were created you were blameless in your ways until wickedness was found in you.
 16 Through the abundance of your trade, you were filled with violence, and you sinned.
 So I expelled you in disgrace from the mountain of God, and banished you, guardian cherub, from among the fiery stones.
 17 Your heart became proud because of your beauty; For the sake of your splendor you corrupted your wisdom.
 So I threw you down to the earth;

-Satan's only "flaw" was that, like all of us, he was equipped with complete, unfettered free will.
+Why did Satan change?
+Like all of us, Satan was equipped with complete, unfettered free will.
 He began to think too highly of himself and too little of God—as is a common theme across Bible characters.
 Great power, riches or beauty often corrupt, leading those possessing them to disregard God and his laws.
 It happened to King Saul and King Solomon and it happened to Satan.

-If you have ever wondered why God so often humbles his servants with prison, wilderness experiences, or suffering and martyrdom before he elevates them (as he did to Joseph, Moses and the twelve apostles, respectively), this is why.
-Teaching them humility first is a way to insure that they can handle their higher position later without being corrupted by it.
+If you have ever wondered why God so often humbles his servants with prison, wilderness experiences, or suffering and martyrdom before he elevates them (as he did to Joseph, Moses, and the twelve apostles, respectively), this is why.
+Teaching them humility first is a way to ensure that they can handle their higher position later without being corrupted by it.

 Why Allow Satan to Continue to Interfere With the World?

-Since Satan was not able to remain humble then why was he not removed as soon as this wickedness was found in his heart, instead of holding off on that until Jesus returns?
+Since Satan could not trust and serve God, why was he not removed as soon as this wickedness was found in his heart?
+Instead of holding off on that until Jesus returns?
 Why was he even allowed in the Garden of Eden when Adam and Eve were clearly no match for him?

 We can figure it out if we think what we know through.
 Obviously, God is omniscient and could have prevented a Devil and fallen angels from ever happening if he had wanted to.
 He could have made angels with some kind of built-in limit or fetter to their free will so that, while they could choose anything else like what their favorite color was, wickedness or rebellion against him would be prevented.